art

 Paris as Context

 What makes Art Basel Paris distinct from its sibling fairs is the city itself.
 The October edition coincided with major museum programming across the capital.
 The Fondation Louis Vuitton staged a Gerhard Richter retrospective.
 The Fondation Cartier opened brand-new spaces on Place du Palais-Royal.
 The Bourse de Commerce mounted a Minimalism exhibition from the Pinault Collection.
-The Musee d'Art Moderne presented solo shows for George Condo and Otobong Nkanga.
+The Musée d'Art Moderne presented solo shows for George Condo and Otobong Nkanga.

 No other Art Basel edition benefits from this density of institutional programming.
 Collectors and curators who come for the fair stay for the museums.
 The cultural infrastructure of Paris turns a four-day art fair into a week-long immersion.
+This is not accidental, the October timing was chosen precisely because it aligns with a moment when French institutional programs are in full swing after the September reopenings.
+The fair does not compete with the museums.
+It operates in dialogue with them.

 The French Contingent